kumarsajith/kind-automation/README.md

 Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.

+Make  sure port 80  and  443 and  open on the machine.
+If not disable existing services  using these  ports. example disable apache httpd [ sudo systemctl disable httpd && sudo systemctl stop httpd ]

 Role Variables
 --------------